-Health Information specialists perform “behind the scenes” type of work in a healthcare environment.
-However, their role is just as important as the medical support staff that provides direct patient care.
-If the medical data is not properly, accurately, efficiently, and securely processed, the office may have a difficult time receiving payment and reimbursement from insurance companies for office visits and procedures that have been performed.
+If the medical data is not properly, accurately, efficiently, and securely processed, the health care provider may have a difficult time receiving payment and reimbursement from insurance companies for office visits and procedures that have been performed.
 Since medical information specialists have access to large databases of confidential and personal patient information, they must be extremely responsible and trustworthy.

 - Receiving patient forms, medical histories, and test results from medical professionals

-- Examining data to ensure it is complete, correct, and accurate
+- Examining data to ensure completeness and accuracy

-- Organizing data using paper or Electronic Medical Records, ensuring that all data is stored securely confidentially, while adhering to governmental regulations.
+- Organizing and storing medical records, ensuring all data is stored securely and in adherence with governmental regulations.

 - Retrieving archived data as needed or as requested by physicians